Craigharrison79/MS2-Quiz-Game/README.md

 Deployment of the project is on GitHub Pages, this is how I deploy it:

 - With the code being done in Gitpod and push to my repository in GitHub.
-- Log-in to GitHub and moving to my repository and finding and opening MS2-Quiz-Game.
+- Log in to GitHub and moving to my repository and finding and opening MS2-Quiz-Game.
 - Locating and clicking on the settings in the menu bar on the top of the page.
 - Scroll down the page till you reach the GitHub Pages section.
 - In this section under the source click the dropdown select that read “None” and select master and then save.